MapariAbdullah/Llama2-Custom-document-QA/README.md

 - Third-party commercial large language model (LLM) providers like OpenAI's GPT have democratized LLM use via simple API calls.
 - However, there are instances where teams would require self-managed or private model deployment for reasons like data privacy and residency rules.
-- The proliferation of open-source LLMs has opened up a vast range of options for us, thus reducing our reliance on these third-party providers.
-- When we host open-source LLMs locally on-premise or in the cloud, the dedicated compute capacity becomes a key issue.
-While GPU instances may seem the obvious choice, the costs can easily skyrocket beyond budget.
-- In this project, we will discover how to run quantized versions of open-source LLMs on local CPU inference for document question-and-answer (Q&A).
+- In this project, we will discover how to run quantized versions of open-source LLM Llama2 by Meta on local CPU inference for document question-and-answer (Q&A).
   <br><br>

 ---